 The Trial Begins station follows the Final Trial Management Documentation process.
 It occurs in the routemap after the Trial is Abandoned station to show that this step is considered before the trial commences.
 The Trial Begins station precedes the Informed Consent station and is a standard process which is relevant to all trials.
-It is grouped within the recruitment category.
+This station is part of the ‘recruitment phase’ group of stations.

 Once all of the relevant approvals are in place, all documentation has been finalised, and all participating sites have the information they need, the trial can begin.